hmedrano/erddap-python/README.md

 ### Griddap datasets

-All the url building functions, and data request functionality is available in the [ERDDAP_Griddap](https://hmedrano.github.io/erddap-python/#ERDDAP_Griddap) class.
+All the url building functions, and data request functionality are available in the [ERDDAP_Griddap](https://hmedrano.github.io/erddap-python/#ERDDAP_Griddap) class.

-With this class you can download data subsets in all the available ERDDAP data formats, plus the posibility to request a fully described xarray.DataArrays objects.
+With this class you can download data subsets in all the available ERDDAP download data formats, plus the posibility to request a fully described xarray.DataArrays objects.

 This class can parse the griddap query, and detect if the query is malformed before requesting data from the ERDDAP server.